 Unlike criminal charges, where the State of North Carolina cannot call the Defendant to the stand or compel testimony against himself or herself, a 50B in NC is different.
 It’s a civil proceeding, which means the complaining party (the Plaintiff) can call the Defendant (the person facing the allegations of the civil lawsuit/complaint) and ask questions.

 “It’s important to understand that the underlying allegations and testimony brought out during the civil proceedings (the civil trial in North Carolina), which are under oath, may also be used in a prosecution for criminal charges.
 Rather than ‘taking the 5 th’ it’s important to consider the charges and the 50B in its totality.”
 Bill Powers, Charlotte Divorce Lawyer

 Call NOW for a FREE CASE EVALUTATION: 704-342-4357

-Our criminal lawyers Charlotte NC and family law attorneys help people with 50b legal issues in the Charlotte-Metro area, including:
+Our domestic violence defense lawyers Charlotte NC and family law attorneys help people with 50b legal issues in the Charlotte-Metro area, including:

 - Mecklenburg County – 26th Judicial District – Charlotte NC

 - Iredell County – District Court 22A – Mooresville NC and Statesville NC